 An Advanced Persistent Threat (APT) is, broadly, a group or company of organized hackers.
 You could imagine APTs as the 'Tom Clancy' or 'Hollywood' image of hackers: advanced, highly organized, and well-funded.
 In the information age, APTs are often associated with – or sponsored by – specific countries (e.g., North Korea, Russia, China, Israel, or the United States), but many operate completely independently.
 As far as the average business is concerned, an APT should not be viewed as a technical threat, but as a human one.
 These are organized groups of people using purpose-built threats to meet their quotas and keep their boss happy.

+While it may seem difficult to protect against ransomware, it’s much harder to respond to an attack when you weren’t prepared.
 The recent ransomware attack on Canon was carried out using a type of ransomware called Maze.
 This relatively new type of ransomware threat has impacted numerous organizations since it was first discovered in November 2019, including the City of Pensacola, Florida (December 2019); LG (June 2020); Xerox (June 2020); and now Canon (July 2020).
 In response, the FBI has issued a warning to the public sector of active attempts to attack US-based companies through Maze.
 They requested that affected organizations provide Indicators of Compromise (IOC) from each attack, which are digital fingerprints left behind by ransomware attacks which can help to identify the perpetrator.

 But why all the alarm and concern over these Maze attacks?
 What makes Maze unique is that instead of holding your data for ransom, they exfiltrate the information (or copy it offsite) for later use, including public disclosure.